acassem2/SP2024-IS324/README.md

 # SP2024-IS324 Social Network Analysis
 School of Information Sciences, University of Illinois at Urbana-Champaign \
-Jaihyun Park \
+Instructor: Jaihyun Park \
+TA: Jinmo Kim \
-Office Hours: Mondays 2:00-2:50pm (Tentative, Zoom)
+Office Hours: Wednesdays 9:00-9:50 am (Zoom)

 This GitHub repository contains contents (Python scripts and data for the lab session) for Spring 2024 IS 324 Social Network Analysis.